Hurence/logisland/logisland-framework/logisland-resources/src/main/resources/docs/components.rst

   When {@link #setMaxCPUTime(long)} is set 0, this value is ignored.
 </p>", "", "30", "", ""
    "**datastore.client.service**", "The instance of the Controller Service to use for accessing datastore.", "", "null", "", ""
+   "datastore.cache.collection", "The collection where to find cached objects", "", "test", "", ""

 Dynamic Properties
 __________________